 The Lexington City Council, which is a board of elected officials including the Mayor, performs the governmental functions for the city.

-The city may enforce zoning and subdivision regulations including building, electrical, plumbing, and property maintenance codes within its planning jurisdiction.
 The planning and zoning jurisdiction of Lexington, pursuant to Neb.
 Rev. Stat. § 19-901 through 19-933 (Reissue 1997), includes all of the incorporated portions of the city, including an established extraterritorial jurisdiction of two miles.